 - RADIUS client — An application or service that uses RADIUS authentication (primarily firewalls and VPNs).

-- SAML — An application or service that uses SAML authentication, such as Office 365, Salesforce, or the Firebox Access Portal.
+- SAML — An application or service that uses Security Assertion Markup Language (SAML) authentication, such as Office 365, Salesforce, or the Firebox Access Portal.

 - IdP portal — A portal page that shows users the SAML resources available to them.